telecasteren/telecasteren/README.md

 ## Hello there 👋

 My name is Tele Caster Nilsen, and I’m a web developer and project manager with experience in relational databases.
-Always eager to explore and add to my tech stack, I study at Noroff School of Technology and Digital Media.
+Always eager to explore and add to my tech stack, I currently study at Noroff School of Technology and Digital Media.

 ---